AcademySoftwareFoundation/EncodingGuidelines/WebColorPreservation.md

 </table>

 ## Summary
-We recommend the use of `-color_trc 13` to use sRGB.
-There is no support for a gamma 2.4, if you still need it, we recommend that you use -color_trc 2 (meaning undefined) and ensure that your monitor is set correctly
+We recommend the use of `-color_trc iec61966-2-1` to use sRGB.
+There is no support for a gamma 2.4, if you still need it, we recommend that you use -color_trc unknown and ensure that your monitor is set correctly

 # Gamut colorprimaries